smaht-dac/submitr/docs/source/credentials.rst

-Obviously you would replace ``<your-access-key-id>`` and ``<your-secret-access-key>`` in the above with your actual **Access Key ID** and **Secret Access Key** values obtained from SMaHT Portal **Add Access Key** step described above.
+Obviously you would replace ``<your-access-key-id>`` and ``<your-secret-access-key>`` in the above with your actual **Access Key ID** and **Secret Access Key** values obtained from the SMaHT Portal **Add Access Key** step described above.

 To create or modify and edit this file, use a text editor of your choice (``vim`` or ``TextEdit`` or whatever).
 For example, using ``TextEdit``, from a MacOS Terminal window, like this::